sunnyRK/IdleYieldSource-PoolTogether/README.md

 ## Setup

 1).
-Make `.env` file on root folder add below variable with your config,
+Make `.env` file on root folder and add below variable with your config,

     i).
 MNEMONIC=""
     ii).
 INFURA_API_KEY=""